For no particular reason—or for a reason I can not articulate right now—I want to share something with you.

-At the end of the Civil War, when the United States was considering selling homesteads to black freedman, some number of white Southerners decided to turn to fraud.
-Whites would sell them painted sticks claiming that gave them possession of a particular parcel of land.
+At the end of the Civil War, when the United States was considering selling homesteads to black freedmen, some number of white Southerners decided to turn to fraud.
+Whites would sell them painted sticks that supposedly gave them possession of particular parcels of land.
 They'd also sell them "deeds" to the land.

 One such deed reads as follows:

 Know all men by these presents, that a naught is a naught, and a figure is a figure; all for the white man and none for the nigure.
 And whereas Moses lifted up the serpent in the wilderness, so also have I lifted this damned old nigger out of four dollars and six bits.
 Amen.
 Selah!Given under my hand and seal at the Corner Grocery in Granby, some time between the birth of Christ and the death of the devil.

 The recipient of this deed was a black man who could not read.
 His money was taken, and then he was mocked.
 The mockery is almost a show of cause.
 His illiteracy is a weakness and that weakness makes him worthy of contempt and suitable for plunder.